StackStorm/st2vagrant/README.md

 #### Pre-requisites

 If you do not have vagrant and virtualbox installed, follow the steps below.
 Otherwise, skip to next section.
+If you are brave enough to use a bare metal box, you can also skip to next section.

 * [Install Vagrant](https://www.vagrantup.com/docs/installation/)

 * [Install Virtualbox and extension pack](https://www.virtualbox.org/wiki/Downloads)

-#### Install stackstorm inside the VM
+#### Install StackStorm inside the VM

  * Clone the st2vagrant repo

     ```git clone https://github.com/StackStorm/st2vagrant.git```

  * Install st2.
 (This is simply a vagrant provision step.
 Usually safe to ignore all red messages.)